 Next, we’ll look at some of the looks and bodies of porcelain tiles to have a complete understanding of this versatile material.

-Types of Porcelain Tile Looks
+Classification by Porcelain Tile Looks

-With the advancements in manufacturing technologies, porcelain tiles come in various styles that mimic other materials, offering endless design possibilities:
+With the advancements in manufacturing technologies, porcelain tiles types come in various styles that mimic other materials, offering endless design possibilities:

 Wood-Look Porcelain Tiles